lm2343635/Grouper-Server/README.md

 (4)`transfer/confirm`

-   - Send messageIds and get messageIds which are not existed in this untrusted server.
+   - Confirm whether the shares are existed in an untrusted server.
    - method: POST
    - header:
-      - key(String): access key of group member
+      - key(String): access key of the group member
    - param:
-      - messageId(List\<String>): messageId list, submit by messageId=xxx&messageId=xxx&messageId=xxx
+      - messageId(List\<String>): array of message IDs, submit by messageId=xxx&messageId=xxx&messageId=xxx
    - return:
-      - messageIds(List\<String>): messageIds which are not existed in this untrusted server
+      - messageIds(List\<String>): array of message IDs which are not existed in this untrusted server